-Balloon-Payment QMs generally lose their QM status if you sell or otherwise transfer them less than three years after consummation.
-However, a Balloon-Payment QM keeps its QM status if it meets one of these criteria:

-- $\Box$ It is sold more than three years after consummation. - □ It is sold to another creditor that meets the criteria regarding operating in rural or underserved areas, number of originations, and asset size, at any time. - $\Box$ It is sold pursuant to a supervisory action or agreement, at any time. - □ It is transferred as part of a merger or acquisition of or by the creditor, at any time.
+although the rule sets no specific threshold for DTI or residual income. otherwise t Creditor QMs, Balloon-Payment QMs generally lose their QM status if you sell or ransfer them less than three years after consummation.
+However, a Balloon-Payment its QM status if it meets one of these criteria: It is sold more than three years after consummation.
+It is sold to another creditor that meets the criteria regarding operating in rural or underserved areas, number of originations, and asset size, at any time.
+It is sold pursuant to a supervisory action or agreement, at any time.
+It is transferred as part of a merger or acquisition of or by the creditor, at any time.

-V. Are there special requirements for calculating the DTI ratio on QM loans? (§ 1026.43(e)(2)(vi) and appendix Q)
+VII.
+Are there special requirements for calculating the DTI ratio on QM loans? (§ 1026.43(e)(2)(vi) and appendix Q)